This book provides a taste of the full-stack, all-Rust approach to building web apps.

 We will walk through the layers of the application, starting at the bottom of the stack with the database.
 We will set up a database file, using SQLite3 as our database engine.

 Then we will write a database access library that the higher layers will build on.
 For our convenience as developers, and for debugging and troubleshooting purposes, we will build cli-driven programs that use the database access layer to read and write the database.
 This is generally more convenient -- and safer -- than modifying or querying the database directly.

 The next layer is the REST API.
-This will be built on Rocket, which is a rust web framework.
+This will be built on Rocket, which is a Rust web framework.
 Our frontend client will send HTTP requests to our Rocket program.
 When Rocket calls our code, we will use the database access layer to read or write the database.
-The REST API code will massage the data into an appropriate format (JSON) for returning to the client.
+The REST API code will massage the data into an appropriate format (JSON) before returning it to the client.